LazySammy/LOTUS/tutorials/Parameters.md

 ### Parameters
 #### 🔵 ```human_chromosomes_reference_file```
-- We need to know the human chromosomes gene names from litterature, to get the gene names from the gene ids of your reference genome.
+- We need to know the human chromosomes, with genes official gene positions and names from litterature, depending on your reference genome.
 - Options:
   - ```Homo_sapiens.GRCh38.108.chr.gff3```
   - ```<your_reference_file>```